On this page:

 - Mac OS X 10.7 - How to connect to MIT SECURE wireless

-- Mac OS X 10.8 - How to connect to MIT SECURE wireless
+- Mac OS X 10.8 and later - How to connect to MIT SECURE wireless

-Instructions for mobile devices including Android, iPad, iPhone, Blackberry, Windows Mobile 6.x and webOS can be found on the Mobile Device Ninja.
+Instructions for mobile devices including Android, iPad, iPhone, Blackberry, Windows Mobile 6.x and webOS can be found on the Mobile Device Support.
 Platform specific links follow below: